News

 Pillow Types and Classifications: All you need to know

-Synthetic pillows are often referred to as hollowfibre pillows, microfibre pillows or polyester pillows – these are all man-made fillings and are the cheapest pillow types
+Synthetic pillows are often referred to as fiber pillows, microfibre pillows or polyester pillows—these are all man-made fillings and are the cheapest pillow types

-The chemical polyester synthetic pillow fillingmanufacturing process creates threads which are then spun into denser filling to use to stuff pillows, duvets, cushions and toys.
-Polyester synthetic pillows are usually simply constructed with a cotton, or polyester slip (the outside of a pillow) with spiral fibre, microfibre or hollowfibre inside.
+The chemical polyester synthetic pillow filling manufacturing process creates threads, which are then spun into a denser filling to use to stuff pillows, duvets, cushions, and toys.
+Polyester synthetic pillows are usually simply constructed with a cotton or polyester slip (the outside of a pillow) with spiral fiber, microfibre or fiber inside.

-These pillows are great if you’re on a budget or have bad allergies but are the worst long-term pillow investment and have the least satisfaction rating amongst all our reviewers.
-Some wash well but others will clump after washing and make you hot at night.
-You’re unlikely to fall in love with a synthetic pillow, but they’re very cost-effective if you just want to put your head on something other than a mattress.
+These pillows are great if you’re on a budget or have bad allergies, but they are the worst long-term investment and have the lowest satisfaction rating among all our reviewers.
+Some wash well, but others will clump after washing and make you hot at night.
+You’re unlikely to fall in love with a synthetic pillow, but they’re very cost-effective if you just want to put your head on something apart from a mattress.

 • Pros: Cheap, lightweight, good for those with allergies, easy to care for, easy to bend and scrunch to get required height, not noisy